-Hilo Remote is installed automatically with the Hilo Thunderbolt Driver for OS X and Windows.
-Additionally, the latest version can always be downloaded from the Lynx Studio website: Support > Downloads > Hilo.
+Hilo Remote is installed automatically with the Hilo Thunderbolt Driver for macOS and Windows.
+Additionally, the latest version can always be downloaded from the Lynx Studio website: Downloads > Hilo 2 > Apps.
 When downloading an updated version of Hilo Remote, check the posted system requirements before installing the software.
 In some cases, a specific version of the Hilo firmware may be necessary for the software to function correctly (see Section 6: Firmware Updates for information about updating the Hilo firmware).

-Once installed, the Hilo Remote can be launched from the Lynx Studio Technology Program group in Windows, or from Applications in OS X.
+Once installed, the Hilo Remote can be launched from the Lynx Studio Technology Program group in Windows, or from Applications in macOS.